Cedar Ridge Elementary

 Lunch and Breakfast Information

-The cafeteria doors will open at 8:30 for breakfast.
-Lunch times for classes and a lunch menu can be found on our website.
+The cafeteria doors will open at 8:40 for breakfast.
+Lunch times for classes and a lunch menu, can be found on our website.
 Please make us aware of any food allergies your child has.
 A doctor's note will be required if your child needs a purchase a special diet meal.
-We love having parents join their students for lunch.
-We ask that parents call the school before 9:30 to let us know if they are planning on buying a lunch so we can adjust our lunch count.
-We want to make sure we have prepared enough food for everyone.
+We will not have parents eating in our classrooms or cafeteria due to lack of space.

 Students are not permitted to have any type of medication at school unless they have a doctor prescribed Health Care Plan on file in the office.
 Once this is in place, medication can then be administered by school personnel or carried by the child.
 It is important that the school is made aware of any special medical needs your child may have.